 In the spirit of introducing random-matrix ensembles to capture the salient aspects of disorder interacting many-body models, the so-called Rosenzweig-Porter (RP) random-matrix ensemble~\cite{RP} has been introduced as an analytically tractable model having two transitions~\cite{Kravtsov_NJP2015}: the Anderson transition between localized and extended phases, and the other one~--~between ergodic and non-ergodic extended (fractal) ones, see Fig.~\ref{fig:Picture}~(a).
 This model is a simple generalization of Gaussian random ensembles, where the off-diagonal matrix elements are scaled down with system size.

-Further developments of RP-like models towards more realistic systems found genuine multifractal phases~\cite{LN-RP_RRG,LN-RP_WE,BirTar_Levy-RP,Kutlin2022multifractal} and anomalously slow dynamics~\cite{Monthus,LN-RP_dyn}, realized in a RP model with fat-tail distributed off-diagonals, as well as the effective RP description of non-ergodic phases of matter in disordered many-body systems~\cite{faoro2019non,Tarzia_2020}, Floquet models~\cite{Floquet_MF,Buijsman2022circular,DeTomasi2022Floquet_RP}, SYK model~\cite{micklitz2019non}, and graph structures~\cite{LN-RP_RRG,LN-RP_dyn,Bera2018return,DeTomasi2019subdiffusion}.
+Further developments of RP-like models towards more realistic systems found genuine multifractal phases~\cite{LN-RP_RRG,LN-RP_WE,BirTar_Levy-RP} and anomalously slow dynamics~\cite{Monthus,LN-RP_dyn}, realized in a RP model with fat-tail distributed off-diagonals, as well as the effective RP description of non-ergodic phases of matter in disordered many-body systems~\cite{faoro2019non,Tarzia_2020}, Floquet models~\cite{Floquet_MF,Buijsman2022circular}, SYK model~\cite{micklitz2019non}, and graph structures~\cite{LN-RP_RRG,LN-RP_dyn,Bera2018return,DeTomasi2019subdiffusion}.

 This work is aimed to inspect the stability of NEE phases in non-Hermitian systems.
 We focus on the RP model by introducing a non-Hermitian generalization of it.
 We compute, both analytically and numerically, the phase diagram of our model and show that the ergodic and localized phases are stable with respect to non-Hermiticity.
 However, the presence of the intermediate fractal phase depends on the choice of diagonal potential.
 Indeed, in the case of purely real or imaginary diagonal potential, the fractal phase is intact to any non-Hermiticity (like the complex vector-potential or other non-Hermitian kinetic contributions), and therefore, the phase diagram is the same as the Hermitian RP model, see Fig.~\ref{fig:Picture}~(a).